jdngray77/iTunes-Spotify-Playlist-Copier/README.md

 **This script does NOT download or transfer songs, it creates playlists in iTunes with songs that are already in your library.**

+This was created for one very specific purpose, downloading songs from a third party such as Sidify, and automaticall re-creating your playlists within iTunes using that media.

 Although it does not download the songs, it does provide a list of all songs that aren't in your iTunes Library, which can be pasted directly into [Sidify Music Converter](https://www.sidify.com/en1/) to download them so you can complete the playlist.
+> This process is now a bit different after a recent update.
+See below.

 ## Requirements :